flybaseio/list-mvp/README.md

 When data is saved, it will save a `_meta` field which contains sort order, etc for displaying.

 This is meant to all be auto-generating and quick and dirty so feel free to modify and play around with it.

+There is a field called `testfield` as well which is just a kind of basic anti-bot prevention.